 The Pineal Gland is a pea-sized, pinecone-shaped gland found in the center of one’s brain.
 In recent years it has gained notoriety in the spiritual and scientific world, as many believe this gland is what spiritualism refers to as “the third eye.”

 As a vital component of the endocrine system, the pineal gland is most notably responsible for the secretion and regulation of melatonin, which regulates our sleep cycles, circadian rhythms, body temperatures, and menstrual cycles.

-Human functionality is dependent on natural sleep patterns and proper hormone regulation.
+Human functionality is dependent on natural sleep patterns and proper hormone regulation, especially as it relates to the pineal gland and fluoride.
 A significant danger posed to the health of one’s pineal gland is the calcification process, which can occur for various reasons.